A Fatigued Tongue

 NMES physiologically retrains the upper airway and tongue to maintain the tongue’s natural position while you sleep, effectively helping your body help itself. eXciteOSA for snoring is the only device in the world that can deliver NMES directly to your tongue and surrounding soft tissue.

 *The eXciteOSA Better Sleep Guarantee: Consistent use is critical to success.
 While we don’t expect perfection, we do ask that you complete 70% of your 42 therapies within 8 weeks of receiving your product before receiving your refund.
+Refunds are available to customers who purchased eXciteOSA without using covered benefits or had the device reimbursed under any type of health insurance.

 A session is equivalent to 20 minutes.
 In addition, it is recommended that you increase the therapy intensity gradually over the treatment period to ensure that you give the treatment every chance of being effective.
 Please note that once the initial therapy is finished and to maintain the treatment you need to use the device at least twice a week forever.